anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

   <coaps://[2001:db8:0:abcd::52]/.well-known/brski/es>;rt=brski.es
 ~~~~

-The coaps+jpy scheme is registered is defined in {{jpyscheme}}, as per {{RFC7252, Section 6.2}}
+Note: the coaps+jpy scheme is registered in {{jpyscheme}}.

 ### GRASP discovery

 TODO: missing how to use GRASP {{RFC8990}} discovery within the ACP to locate the stateful port of the Registrar.

-A Join Proxy which supports a stateless mode of operation using the mechanism described in {{stateless-jpy}} must know where to send the encoded content from the pledge.
+A Join Proxy that supports a stateless mode of operation using the mechanism described in {{stateless-jpy}} must know where to send the encoded content from the pledge.
-The Registrar announces its willingness to use the stateless mechanism by including an additional objective in it's M\_FLOOD'ed ```AN_join_registrar``` announcements, but with a different objective value.
+The Registrar announces its willingness to use the stateless mechanism by including an additional objective in its M\_FLOOD'ed ```AN_join_registrar``` announcements, but with a different objective value.

 The following changes are necessary with respect to Figure 10 of {{RFC8995}}: